-The Puppetry Arts Institute was founded by the late Executive Director Diane Houk and opened in 2001.
+The Puppetry Arts Institute was founded by Diane Houk, with the help of a steering committee, and opened in 2001.
 Diane’s husband Edward Thomas (E.T.) was a construction engineer and they worked and lived across the globe for many years.
 As an avid promoter of puppetry since a child, Diane collected diverse puppets from the many countries she lived in.
 After returning to Independence Missouri, Diane became an active member of The Puppetry Guild of Kansas City Diane was always a fan of business woman Hazelle Hedges Rollins who created the world’s largest toy puppet factory in Kansas City.

 Hazelle Inc. was in production from 1934 to 1975.
 After the factory was closed by Hazelle, it was sold and run by several business owners.
 However, none could maintain the finely tuned company partnership developed over the decades by Hazelle and her staff.
 Unable to find a buyer for the business, the final owner donated all the physical assets to the Helping Hand of Goodwill Industries in Kansas City.